Where and when: Gow Langsford Gallery, 26 Lorne St, to September 24

 TJ says: An exceptionally strong exhibition with hard forms full of painterly energy against soft masses of colour in a manner the artist has made uniquely her own.

-Turning the World Inside Out: 30 years a Painter is an apt title for Judy Millar's big exhibition at Gow Langsford Gallery.
+is an apt title for Judy Millar's big exhibition at Gow Langsford Gallery.
 There has been a consistent gain in complexity in her work while retaining a characteristic idiom that makes her work instantly recognisable.

 In recent years, Millar has explored three-dimensional forms that involved sculptural shapes filling rooms, folding and under tension.
 After these large installations, the present show is a return to conventional painting size.

 Yet it still revolves around extraordinary gestural painting that suggests growth in the heart of things not with direct representation or obvious symbolism, but rather suggesting life forces at work by the intricate twist and turn of energetic freely painted intricate shapes.